 - Point the muzzle at your target when you’re ready to shoot.
 Never point it at something or someone unless you’re not willing to obliterate the mark.

 - You have to be sure of your surroundings.
 Most importantly, you have to be sure of your target and what is behind it.

 The reasons you need more than one gun can vary from person to person.
-You might need it for self-defense, for hunting, as a show of force to discourage any home invaders or even for rodent control.
+You might need it for self-defense, for hunting, as a show of force to discourage any home invaders, or even for rodent control.
 You won’t find a gun that does all of that just like you won’t find a tool that does all the work.
 Why would you hammer a nail with a screwdriver when you can buy a hammer?

-Based on the research I’ve conducted, I’ve come to the conclusion that there are 5 type of guns that every prepper should own.
-All this based on the use made for every gun, as follows:
+Based on the research I’ve conducted, I’ve concluded that there are 5 types of guns every prepper should own.

-- To fight your way out of a nasty situation and to reach the gun safe where you keep your rifle you will need a reliable handgun.
+3. To fight your way out of a nasty situation and to reach the gun safe where you keep your rifle you will need a reliable handgun.
 A handgun that packs a deadly punch and one that you can maneuver without difficulty.
 It should be your weapon of choice for day to day activity when it’s appropriate to carry a handgun.

-Once you’ve done your homework and you have decided from where you should by your weapons.
-Here are the guns recommended based on a limited budget:
+Once you’ve done your homework and you have decided from where you should buy your weapons.
+Here are the guns every prepper should own recommended based on a limited budget.

 The Ruger LCP – A gun that you can easily conceal